abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       determine / be prepared for the future.

-      As an independent consultancy so we are on your side, there's plenty to get on with and we want to "put ourselves out of a job" and never looking to "land and expand".
+      As an independent consultancy we are on your side, there's plenty to get on with and we want to "put ourselves out of a job" and never looking to "land and expand".
 We act impartially to best meet your needs.

       Collaborative and hands-on